vovan12361/web-forum/tools/README.md

-# Performance Analysis Tools
+# Performance Analysis and Monitoring Tools

-This directory contains tools for performance analysis, debugging, and load testing of the Forum API.
+This directory contains tools for performance analysis, debugging, load testing, and monitoring validation of the Forum API.

 ## Setup